 - Call Them Before They Call You: Shady affiliates try to fly under the radar screen.
 Give the network a call right after you apply.
 This shows you’re the real deal.
 I’ve been accepted into networks literally 10-minutes after applying just by picking up the phone.

-- Check Your Whois: If your site uses fake whois make sure to change it to real info before you apply.
-Some networks check this to see if the site’s whois address matches the mailing address.
+- Check Your Whois: Some networks check to see if your site’s whois address matches your mailing address.

 - Be Honest: Most CPA applications have a section that asks about your internet marketing experience: